QUIZ 4

 A could charge lower prices because they purchased goods in bulk volume.

-B marked up the prices of goods for sale, thus increasing their profit
+B marked up the prices of goods for sale, thus increasing their profit margin.

 C could offer more specialized services to customers.